 - Community Members Team Up to Fill Farmworkers’ Face Mask NeedAt the end of summer 2021, the Delta variant of COVID-19 surged in Florida.
 Consequently, the need for face masks soared with it.
 When Growth Management Senior Planner Kathleen Pagan received a request from the Farmworker Association of Florida, she connected them with Days for Girls to fill the need.

 - Gainesville Giving Garden Grows Its Leadership TeamThe Gainesville Giving Garden has developed a small urban farm near downtown Gainesville.
 Its mission is to grow food for underserved families in our community.
 As a new nonprofit, the organization is currently looking to grow its Leadership Team.
 Check out this post for more information about this opportunity!

 - Community Reviewers’ Input Wanted for This SiteWe want this website to be as user-friendly as possible.
 Therefore, we want to hear from people in the North Central Florida area about how it can be improved.
 There are opportunities to sign up as a compensated community reviewer as well as provide input at your convenience.

 - Research Database in Progress: Calling for Resources!We’re building an online food systems research database.
 It will be free for anyone to use and specific to the North Central Florida region.
 Right now, we’re seeking research and data that are not yet available online.
 If you’ve got resources or ideas to contribute, we’d love to hear from you!

 FSC-GNV Meeting Notes Archive

-- Food Access and Community Wellness Notes from July 20 2021The FSC-GNV met on July 20, 2021.
-These meeting notes summarize the discussion on Food Access & Community Wellness, especially discussions about a new Produce Prescription Program.
-You can access the PDF version to share and download from this page as well.
+- Food Access and Community Wellness Notes from July 19 2022The FSC-GNV met on July 19 2022.
+These meeting notes summarize the discussion on Food Access & Community Wellness, especially updates on initiatives underway at local governmental institutions.